History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 The term commercial bank refers to a financial institution that accepts deposits, offers checking account services, makes various loans, and offers basic financial products like certificates of deposit (CDs) and savings accounts to individuals and small businesses.
 A commercial bank is where most people do their banking.
 Commercial banks make money by providing and earning interest from loans such as mortgages, auto loans, business loans, and personal loans.
 Customer deposits provide banks with the capital to make these loans.

 A public bank is a financial institution, in which a state, municipality, or public actors are the owners.
 It is an enterprise under government control.
 Public or 'state-owned' banks proliferated globally in the late 19th and early 20th centuries as vital agents of industrialization in capitalist and socialist countries alike; as late as 2012, state banks still owned and controlled up to 25 % of total global banking assets.
 Proponents of public banking argue that policymakers can create public-sector banks to reduce the costs of government services and infrastructure; protect and aid local banks; offer banking services to people and entities underserved by private-sector banking, and promote particular kinds of economic development reflecting polities’ shared notions of social good.
-A table of private sector banks is given below.
-Also get to know about History of banking in India, History of Banking in India pdf, History of banking in India in Hindi, History of Banking in India Rbi from this article.
+A table of private-sector banks is given below.

 Payment Bank of India